Geopolitical Tensions

-In light of current geopolitical tensions, conflict could impact oil supply, oil entering the global market, and increase prices.
-According to Reuters, on Friday, 27th February, Brent crude oil traded around USD 73 a barrel, an increase of five times this year.
+Oil is once again the pressure point in geopolitics.
+As the attacks on Iran continue and the conflict escalates, markets are pricing not just military risk, but supply disruption.
+According to Reuters, on Friday, 27th February, Brent crude oil traded around USD 73 a barrel, which is up by a fifth this year.
 On a global level, the impact will largely depend on the conflict’s effect on the oil market.

 Iran holds about 12% of the world’s oil reserves.
 Additionally, it currently exports between 1.5 million and 2 million barrels per day, primarily to China.
 Iran is the third-largest oil producer in the Organization of the Petroleum Exporting Countries (OPEC).
 It extracts about 3.3 million barrels per day (bpd) of crude oil and another 1.3 million bpd of condensate and other liquids.